getgud-io/cpp-getgud-sdk/README.md

 ## Table of Contents

-- Getting Started
+- 1. Getting Started
-- Configuration
+- 2. Configuration
+    - Description of the Config fields
-- Logging
+- 3. Logging
-- Usage
+- 4. Usage
     - Initialization
     - Starting Games and Matches
     - Adding Actions, Reports and Chat data to live Matches